cheapjack/StasisCraft/Workshop2.md

 Hypothalamus can call game over and we can break away from our computers and disconnect from the game.

-###Hypothalamus Radio
+###RF-Craft: The Hypothalamus Radio

-RF-Craft is a CloudMaker resource that sends messages through concrete using the  868MHz amateur radio band as an alternative to managed WiFi
+RF-Craft is a [CloudMaker](https://github.com/cheapjack/CloudMaker/) resource that sends messages through concrete using the  868MHz amateur radio band as an alternative to managed WiFi

 We are using the RF-Craft Buttons to trigger certain events:
  * RED - **Hypothalamus Alert** Builds a hypothalamus shaped redstone ore sphere as an alert